ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/iOS/xtify-ios-portal-setup.html.markdown

 ![xtify ios app id](/img/docs/xtify-portal-api-keys.png)

 Click on Add New API Key.
-You can select the Limited option unless you are accessing the API itself, in which case you choose your own preference.
-For doing a simple Push demo, just select Limited.
+You should select the Advanced option.

 #APP Key Manager
 Next, locate the App Key Manager option.
 From here, you will register a new Application.